Landscape Designer vs Landscape Architect vs Design-Build in San Diego

 Do you do small remove-and-replace jobs?

-We’re built for complete outdoor transformations.
+We are built for complete outdoor transformations.
 Minimum build projects start at $15,000.
-Our On-Time Guarantee applies to $25,000+ projects.
+Our On-Time Completion Guarantee applies to $25,000+ projects.
+If your scope is a full front yard remodel, backyard outdoor living build, or whole-property transformation, we are the right fit.

 Educational only.
 Always verify jurisdiction and parcel-specific constraints (City vs County, overlays, HOA/DRB rules).
 For legal advice, consult a California construction attorney.